 The NYC Building Code accepts two different methods for sizing post-fire smoke purge systems that will serve R-2 occupancies: stair ventilation or corridor ventilation.
 It is only necessary to deploy one of them to meet code requirements.

 If stair ventilation is used, a fan system must be deployed at the top of all enclosed exit stairs.
 The system must be reversible, capable of both injecting fresh air and exhausting indoor air with smoke.
-To determine the required capacity, the two following calculations are carried out considering the area of the largest floor in the building, and the highest value is used:
+To determine the required capacity of the fan system, the two values below must be calculated for the largest floor in the building.
+Then, the highest of the two values is used:

 6 air changes per hour (ACH)